SandyMcCabe/social-network-api/README.md

 ## Description
 ```
-The Social Network api is an application to allow users and their friends to make posts, comment on each others posts, and also react to comments.
+The Social Network api is an application to allow users and their friends to make posts.
+Users can comment on each others posts, and also react to comments.
 Users would be able to add, edit, and remove their posts and comments.
-They would also be able to add and remove their reactions.
 ```

 ## Website